ElCyberCurioso/elcybercurioso.github.io/_posts/2025-10-28-dockerlabs-verdejo.md

 └─$ nc -nlvp 4444
 listening on [any] 4444 ...
 connect to [172.17.0.1] from (UNKNOWN) [172.17.0.2] 50248
-bash: cannot set terminal process group (94): Inappropriate ioctl for device
-bash: no job control in this shell verde@b2cec569817d:~$ whoami whoami verde
+verde@b2cec569817d:~$ whoami
+whoami
+verde